adityx23/adityapatil/projects/slam-navigation-robot.md

 - Quantitative benchmarking of localization drift and path tracking error
 - Improved frontier selection and recovery behaviors
-- Better sensor calibration and time synchronization
+- Enhanced sensor calibration and time synchronization
 - Automated regression tests for navigation stability in simulation